avigad/mathematics_in_lean_source/source/logic.rst

 sense of the next ``apply``.
 The ``dsimp`` command simply makes the goal more readable and helps us figure out what to do next.
+Another option is to use the ``change`` tactic by writing ``change f x + g x ≤ a + b``.
+This helps make the proof more readable, and gives you more control over how the goal is transformed.

 The rest of the proof is routine.
 The last two ``apply`` commands force Lean to unfold the definitions of ``fn_ub`` in the hypotheses.